wfp/designsystem/readme.md

 - `type`: typescales
 - `react`: react components

-WFP packages can be found in `wfp/` (temporary) and are also an example for customizing the UN Core
+`WFP digital design system` packages can be found in `wfp/` (temporary) and are also an example for customizing the UN Core to your needs.

 - `logos`: Logos used by WFP
 - `fonts`: All Fonts currently used by WFP